Vehicle Miles Driven: Another Population-Adjusted Low

 Here is the same population-adjusted chart, this time with the total population for the adjustment.
-In the total-population adjusted version the latest data point of -7.29, a small increase above the June 2013 -7.53% post-recession low.
+In the total-population adjusted version the latest data point of -7.41, fractionally above the June 2013 -7.52% post-recession low.

 What about the impact of volatile gasoline prices?
 How much of a factor has that been in the trend?
 I'll close with an overlay of the population-adjusted miles driven and real (inflation-adjusted) regular gasoline prices (all formulations) since the early 1990s.